Characters of the Marvel Cinematic Universe: A–L: Kareem / Red Dagger

+Karen

+Karen (voiced by Jennifer Connelly) is an artificial intelligence created by Tony Stark and installed in the second iteration of the Spider-Man Suit.
+It was designed to work alongside and aid Peter Parker in his duties as Spider-Man provided that the young hero completed the Training Wheels Protocol.
+Following Quentin Beck's attacks in Europe, the Stark Spider-Man suit was destroyed, eliminating Karen as well.

+As of 2026, the character has appeared in two projects: the films Spider-Man: Homecoming and Spider-Man: Far From Home.

 Vasily Karpov

 Vasily Karpov (portrayed by Gene Farber) is a Hydra official who was given the responsibility of handling and deploying the Winter Soldier.
 In 1991, he sent the Winter Soldier to assassinate Howard and Maria Stark.
 In 2016, Karpov is interrogated and killed by Helmut Zemo for information about the Winter Soldier.

-As of 2025, the character has appeared in one project: the film Captain America: Civil War.
+As of 2026, the character has appeared in one project: the film Captain America: Civil War.
 Alternate universe variants of Karpov appeared in one project: the Disney+ animated series What If...?.

 Kazi

 Kazimierz "Kazi" Kazimierczak (portrayed by Fra Fee) is a prominent member of the Tracksuit Mafia.
 He is the second in command and personal sign interpreter to Maya Lopez, who has been his friend since childhood.
 He was involved in Fisk's plot to take control over New York City and helped arrange Ronin's massacre of several Tracksuit Mafia leaders, including Maya's father.
 Kazi was ordered by Fisk to kill Kate's mother Eleanor Bishop, although she was rescued by Clint Barton and Kate Bishop.
 Kazi was then stabbed by Lopez after she found out about his involvement in her father's death.

-As of 2025, the character has appeared in one project: the Disney+ series Hawkeye.
+As of 2026, the character has appeared in one project: the Disney+ series Hawkeye.

 Harley Keener

 Harley Keener (portrayed by Ty Simpkins) is a child from Tennessee who, in 2013, helps Tony Stark after his mansion is destroyed and amid attacks by the "Mandarin" (Aldrich Killian).
 In 2023, Keener attends Stark's funeral.

-As of 2025, the character has appeared in two projects: the films Iron Man 3 and Avengers: Endgame (cameo).
+As of 2026, the character has appeared in two projects: the films Iron Man 3 and Avengers: Endgame (cameo).